Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

-\textbf{--4C 16.49} has a radio jet of 216 kpc with a 5\% core contribution at 5 GHz.
-The radio images obtained with VLA at 2 and 6 cm show a strong radio core, jet and a small counter jet \citep{Lonsdale1993}.
-The radio emission is best described with a double power-law (see Table \ref{tab:best_radio_fit}).
-Due to the small number of reliable data points and lack of submm data we should be cautious in interpreting the optimization results and interpretation of the non-thermal contribution from the radio structure at shorter wavelengths.
+\textbf{4C 16.49} extends over 216 kpc with $\sim$ 5\% core contribution at 5 GHz.
+The radio images obtained with VLA at 2 and 6 cm show a strong radio core, jet, and a small counter-jet \citep{Lonsdale1993}.
+The radio emission is best described with a double power-law (see Table \ref{tab:best_radio_fit}). \reff{Our model does not predict any non-thermal contribution from the radio structures at shorter wavelengths, however, due to the small number of reliable data points and lack of mm and submm data, we should be cautious in the interpretation of the results}.

-The best-fit torus model is a combination of clumps with negligible opacity and a homogeneous disk with the highest acceptable opacity in the torus library (see Table \ref{tab:sieb_par}).
-This combination results in no significant obscuration of optical-UV emission from the accretion disk.
+The best-fit torus model combines clumps with negligible opacity and a homogeneous disk with the highest acceptable opacity in the torus library (see Table \ref{tab:sieb_par}).
+This combination results in no significant obscuration of visible-UV emission from the accretion disk.

-The best-fitted accretion disk template also confirms the presence of significant non-thermal X-ray component.
-However, unlike other sources in our sample, 4C 16.49 do not have SDSS or other recent reliable data at optical-UV wavelengths and is only limited to old SuperCOSMOS observations.
-Given the limited number of optical-UV photometric measurements, the accretion disk may not be well-constrained and the modeled non-thermal X-ray component may not be significant.
+The best-fit accretion disk template also confirms the presence of a significant X-ray component possibly triggered by radio structures.
+However, unlike other sources in our sample, 4C 16.49 do not have SDSS or other recent reliable data at visible-UV wavelengths and is only limited to old SuperCOSMOS observations.
+Given the limited number of visible-UV photometric measurements, the accretion disk may not be well-constrained, and the X-ray component from the radio structures may not be significant.

-\textbf{--3C 432} has jet of $\sim155$ kpc and core contribution of $\sim3$\% at 5 GHz.
-The VLA images indicate multiple structures including radio lobes, bright hot spots, and a one-sided jet \citep{Bridle1994}.
+\textbf{3C 432} extends over $\sim155$ kpc and has a core contribution of $\sim3$\% at 5 GHz.
+The VLA images indicate multiple structures, including radio lobes, bright hot spots, and a one-sided jet \citep{Bridle1994}.
 The emission from these radio structures is best described with a double power-law (Table \ref{tab:best_radio_fit}).

-The torus emission is best fitted with a combination of clumps with negligible opacity, and a homogeneous disk with high opacity that are viewed at $33^{\circ}$ and result in no significant obscuration of the accretion disk emission.
-The \textit{HST} F606W and F140W images show an extended narrow line regions (within $8"$) along the direction of the radio lobes \citep{Hilbert2016} with several faint sources within this radius which could potentially contaminate the quasar SED.
+The torus emission is best fitted with a combination of clumps with negligible opacity, and a homogeneous disk with high opacity that are viewed at $33^{\circ}$ inclination angle and result in no significant obscuration of the accretion disk emission.
+The \textit{HST} F606W and F140W images show extended narrow line regions (within $8"$) along the direction of the radio lobes \citep{Hilbert2016} with several faint sources within this radius, which could potentially contaminate the quasar SED.

-The X-ray spectrum fitted by the accretion disk implies no contribution from a non-thermal component to the X-ray emission.
+The X-ray spectrum fitted by the accretion disk implies no contribution from the radio structures to the X-ray emission.